Cadence Minerals European Metals’ Cinovec classified as Strategic Project by Just Transition Fund

 Iron ore snaps losing streak

 Dalian and Singapore iron ore futures rebounded on Monday from oversold levels, although traders’ disappointment particularly over tepid demand for construction steel products in China capped gains.
-Benchmark prices of the steelmaking ingredient slumped last week, hitting the
+Benchmark prices of the steelmaking ingredient slumped last week,

 Cadence Minerals